The Most Common New Year’s Resolutions and How to Stick to Them

 If you want to succeed at anything in life, you need to build a strong support mechanism for yourself.
 In relation to New Year’s resolution, this means getting all the help you need to successfully reach your goals.
 If your goal is to exercise more, why not sign up for a gym membership?
 If you want to learn a new language or master a new subject, you may find it more engaging to enroll in class than study at home.

 No matter what your resolution is, there are many things you can do to increase your chance of success.
-And if you ever find it difficult to focus on the task at hand, Neurogum, the world’s first herbal energy chewing gum, may be just what you need to get back on track.
+And if you ever find it difficult to focus on the task at hand, Neurogum, the world’s first herbal caffeine gum, may be just what you need to get back on track.